Dress Codes for Royal Children Explained

 3) Why is Prince George’s style so traditional?
 Old money families dress their children how they were dressed.
 It maintains a sense of order and establishes each generation’s place within the tree of familial hierarchy.
 Check out this image of Prince Charles (Prince George’s grandfather and second in line to the throne and his sister the Princess Royal, Princess Anne, along with their parents the Duke of Edinburgh and HM the Queen).
 Compare to a recent family portrait of Prince George with his family.

-Anything familiar?
-Note Prince Charles’ outfit and his sister, Princess Anne.
-The children wear the same types of clothing as Prince George and Princess Charlotte today: peter pan collar, puffed, lined short sleeves, buttoned bloomers or shorts, ankle socks and buckle shoes, bodice stitched dress, puffed short sleeves, matching bloomers, ankle socks, and buckle shoes.
+Notice anything familiar in the photographs above and below?
+The children wear the same types of clothing: peter pan collar, puffed, lined short sleeves, buttoned bloomers or shorts, ankle socks and buckle shoes, bodice stitched dress, puffed short sleeves, matching bloomers, ankle socks, and buckle shoes.

 A quick guide to dressing an aristocratic boy: